Bennett School for Girls

 Bennett College found itself struggling to survive in the 1970s as the popularity of coeducation steadily grew.
 A major movement to upgrade the school into a four year college had left the college in financial distress.
 An attempt to merge with nearby Briarcliff Manor failed, and Bennett College entered bankruptcy in 1977.
 The school was closed for good one year later, and many school artifacts including the entire library was moved to the Millbrook Free Library.

 Several attempt to redevelop the property failed in the 1980s, and the title was acquired by a savings bank subsidiary.
 When the bank went out of business in 1991, its assets including Bennett College were seized by the FDIC.
-An agreement was reached to place Halcyon Hall on the National Register of Historic Places in 1993 - however, the town of Millbrook has been working with developers to demolish the building for condominiums.
+An agreement was reached to place Halcyon Hall on the National Register of Historic Places in 1993.